OCA/sale-workflow/sale_order_line_date/README.rst

 This module adds a commitment date to each sale order line and propagate it to stock moves and pickings.
-When the commitment date of the whole sale order is modified, the commitment date of the lines change to match if necessary.
+The commitment date of the whole sale order is computed based on each sale order line date and the sale order shipping policy.
+It can't be modified.

 **Table of contents**